 - Blend all ingredients except chia.
 Pour into a bowl and stir in chia seeds.
 Let refrigerate for 2 hours to thicken.

 Chocolate Cashew Butter:

 - Add raw cashews to a high speed blender or food processor.
 Blend until they reach a smooth consistency, frequently pausing to scrape down the sides.

 - Add in remaining ingredients and continue to blend.
 The whole process may take up to 10 minutes of blending, so be sure your blender or food processor can handle the heat!

 - Line a mini muffin tin with mini muffin liners.

-- Spoon about 1 tsp of chocolate into each muffin tin.
-Be sure to coat the sides of each muffin tin – you can achieve this with a pastry brush.
+- Spoon about 1 teaspoon of chocolate into each muffin tin.
+Be sure to coat the sides of each muffin tin - you can achieve this with a pastry brush.
 Let harden in fridge or freezer (about 10 mins).